Cayley–Dickson construction

-In mathematics, the Cayley–Dickson construction, named after Arthur Cayley and Leonard Eugene Dickson, produces a sequence of algebras over the field of real numbers, each with twice the dimension of the previous one.
+In mathematics, the Cayley–Dickson construction, sometimes also known as the Cayley–Dickson process or the Cayley–Dickson procedure produces a sequence of algebras over the field of real numbers, each with twice the dimension of the previous one.
+It is named after Arthur Cayley and Leonard Eugene Dickson.
 The algebras produced by this process are known as Cayley–Dickson algebras, for example complex numbers, quaternions, and octonions.
 These examples are useful composition algebras frequently applied in mathematical physics.

 The Cayley–Dickson construction defines a new algebra as a Cartesian product of an algebra with itself, with multiplication defined in a specific way (different from the componentwise multiplication) and an involution known as conjugation.
 The product of an element and its conjugate (or sometimes the square root of this product) is called the norm.

-The symmetries of the real field disappear as the Cayley–Dickson construction is repeatedly applied: first losing order, then commutativity of multiplication, associativity of multiplication, and next alternativity.
+The symmetries of the real field disappear as the Cayley–Dickson construction is repeatedly applied: first losing order, then commutativity of multiplication, associativity of multiplication, and finally alternativity.

 More generally, the Cayley–Dickson construction takes any algebra with involution to another algebra with involution of twice the dimension.

-Hurwitz's theorem (composition algebras) states that the reals, complex numbers, quaternions, and octonions are the only (normed) division algebras (over the real numbers).
+Hurwitz's theorem states that the reals, complex numbers, quaternions, and octonions are the only finite-dimensional normed division algebras over the real numbers, while the Frobenius theorem states that the first three are the only finite-dimensional associative division algebras over the real numbers.